beginning of content

 These changes are a normal part of the process known as puberty.

-Typically, girls begin puberty at around 8 years of age, while boys often begin puberty at around 9 years.
+Typically, girls begin puberty at around 8 to 13 years of age, while boys often begin puberty at around 11 to 12 years old.
 However, everyone is different.
 Your child will grow and develop at their own pace.

 Changes that occur during puberty may also trigger changes in your child's behaviour.
-During puberty, your teen may interact with family and friends differently.
+Your teen may interact with family and friends differently.

-Other teens may feel confused and frustrated when they are unable to reach their goals, and may consequently experience negative emotions.
+Other teens may feel confused and frustrated when they are unable to reach their goals and may feel negative emotions.

 During puberty, your teenager will likely have changes to their: